- 4.42k views

 Mexico is home to some of the greatest things in the world - tequila, tacos, Frida Kahlo - the list goes on and on.
-The country has endless amounts of adventure to offer - from the ruins of the Aztecs, to contemporary Spanish traditions.
+The country has endless amounts of adventure to offer - from the ruins of the Aztecs to contemporary Spanish traditions.
 Plan a holiday this year, and explore the volcanoes, seas, and cities of Mexico.
 All you have to do is find out when to visit Mexico.
-The weather in Mexico is wonderful the year round, but there are some areas which might experience rains.
+The weather in Mexico is wonderful year-round, but there are some areas that might experience rain.
 Read on to find out how you can plan your trip accordingly.

 - The best time to visit Mexico is between December and April, when the sun is high in the sky, and there is almost no rain.

 - July to August is also a good season to visit, as the summer heat would have waned away, but the summer vacation crowds might be too high for some people.

 - May to June and September to November are both low seasons in Mexico.
 The summer temperatures can get stiflingly high, and September to November sees a lot of rain and hurricanes.